The Route, Day by Day

 Further east, the village of Hveragerði is built atop a geothermal field, where locals bake bread in the geothermally heated ground.
 Before reaching the day's final destination, the Lava Center in Hvolsvöllur provides an interactive exhibit on the tectonic and volcanic forces that have shaped the island from its formation to the present day.

-Been to Reykjavik to Skaftafell?Create an account
+Been to Reykjavik to Skaftafell, The Volcanic South Coast?

 and share your photos with other travelers planning this trip.